CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 ### The Templar
 A holy warrior who will attempt to recruit the PCs to help defend the temple, where survivors are huddled together, under the protection of the templars.

 If the PCs refuse, the templar may become violent towards them, cursing them for their vile selfishness and lack of solidarity.
 The PCs may talk themselves out of a fight, but the templar is a capable fighter who will be difficult to take on, even for a group of them.
+They may be able to run away from him, however.
+He is already tired and not particularly interested in chasing them down.

 ### Haunted House
 A larger manor provides some safety from the flames.
 But unbeknownst to the PCs, does a [haunt](../../../bestiary/undead/haunt.md) inhabit this place.